1nVitr0/plugin-vscode-censitive/README.md

 - For large documents it will take some time for the values to get censored.
 This is unavoidable due to VS Code processing the document before any extensions.
 - At the moment there is no option to add custom regular expressions
 - The window must be reloaded after creating a new `.censitive` file
+- `.*` will be automatically be transformed to `[^\s]*` to enable multiple censors in a single line.
+This means, keys with spaces might behave differently than expected